 Everyone is different, so we recommend starting slow and working your way up.
 Especially if you’re after relief from symptoms, you shouldn’t expect it to happen overnight.
 In reality, your body needs to adjust to the daily routine of cannabis products.

 Over time, people really start to notice its effects.
-What you feel on the first day of smoking CBG flower will be miles behind your fourth week of consistency.
+What you feel on the first day of consuming CBG will be miles behind your fourth week of consistency.

 4. Antibacterial (and Antifungal) by Nature